Say Hello to South Korea

 Apps

-There are lots of apps for navigating the public transport system, but we could not go past the Naver Map app - it's free, works with the trains and buses, and has English character instructions and station names.
+There are lots of apps for navigating the public transport system - the Naver Map app is good and it's free, works with the trains and buses, and has English character instructions and station names.

 Train